Home / Uncategorized / Holidays in Philly: A Master Guide

 1 S. 15th St.

-Just past the market is the Wintergarden maze, a lovely little holiday-inspired garden with reindeer topiaries, twinkling lights, and lots of photo ops.
+Just past the market is Wintergarden, a lovely little holiday-inspired garden with reindeer topiaries, twinkling lights, and lots of photo ops.

 Christmas Village